The Calico data path: IP routing and iptables

 One of Calico’s key features is how packets flow between workloads in a data center, or between a workload and the Internet, without additional encapsulation.

-In the Calico approach, IP packets to or from a workload are routed and firewalled by the Linux routing table and iptables infrastructure on the workload’s host.
+In the Calico approach, IP packets to or from a workload are routed and firewalled by the Linux routing table and iptables or eBPF infrastructure on the workload’s host.
 For a workload that is sending packets, Calico ensures that the host is always returned as the next hop MAC address regardless of whatever routing the workload itself might configure.
 For packets addressed to a workload, the last IP hop is that from the destination workload’s host to the workload itself.

 Suppose that IPv4 addresses for the workloads are allocated from a datacenter-private subnet of 10.65/16, and that the hosts have IP addresses from 172.18.203/24.
 If you look at the routing table on a host:

 You will see something like this:

 Kernel IP routing table Destination Gateway Genmask Flags Metric Ref Use Iface 0.0.0.0 172.18.203.1 0.0.0.0 UG 0 0 0 eth0 10.65.0.0 0.0.0.0 255.255.0.0 U 0 0 0 ns-db03ab89-b4 10.65.0.21 172.18.203.126 255.255.255.255 UGH 0 0 0 eth0 10.65.0.22 172.18.203.129 255.255.255.255 UGH 0 0 0 eth0 10.65.0.23 172.18.203.129 255.255.255.255 UGH 0 0 0 eth0 10.65.0.24 0.0.0.0 255.255.255.255 UH 0 0 0 tapa429fb36-04 172.18.203.0 0.0.0.0 255.255.255.0 U 0 0 0 eth0